-The second category of explicit porous models is based on CTscans.
-CT-scans use X-rays and can thus measure the internal structure of Al-foam at a high resolution.
+The second category of explicit porous models is based on CT-scans.
+CT-scans use Xrays and can thus measure the internal structure of Al-foam at a high resolution.
 The result of a CT-scan is a point cloud that gives the attenuation coefficient at every point of the measured object.
-For Al-foams that are filled with air cavities, the point cloud contains zeros for air and finite values for aluminum.
-In order to obtain an FEM model from the CT-scan, the point cloud needs to be translated into a solid geometry.
-This was done by simply converting each solid data point of the point cloud into cubical volumes, called voxels.
-The advantage of this approach over other existing approaches explained in Ref.
-[23] is that the implementation is straightforward to perform and directly generates a solid geometry that can be used in an FE software.
+For aluminum foams that are filled with air cavities, the point cloud contains zeros for air and finite values for aluminum.
+In order to obtain a FEM model from the CT-scan, the point cloud needs to be translated into a solid geometry.
+Most commonly, two approaches are used to achieve that.
+The first approach uses a "marching cube method", which finds and connects the surfaces between the solid and air [23].
+The drawback of this method is that it only generates open surfaces that need to be capped in order to obtain a solid geometry.
+While this is comparatively easy for open-cell foams, it becomes extremely cumbersome for closed-cell foams that have intricate micro-morphologies.
+The second method, which was used in this study, simply converts each solid data point of the point cloud into cubical volumes, called voxels.
+The advantage of this approach is that it is more straightforward to perform and directly generates a solid geometry that can be used in FE software.

 The numerical simulations were performed in the commercial FEM software ABAQUS.
-The governing equation for the numerical simulations was Fourier's law
+The governing equation for the numerical simulations was Fourier's law: